cryptozeny/cpuminer-mc-yespower/README.md

 *****
 # Impact

-`yespower` has about `2%` to `15%` better performance than old yescrypt. `yespower 0.5` has a downward compatibility mode of `old yescrypt 0.5` and provides performance improvements for yescrypt coins.
+`yespower` has about `2%` to `15%` better performance than old yescrypt. `yespower 0.5` has a downward compatibility mode of `old yescrypt 0.5` and provides performance improvements for yescrypt coins such as BitZeny(ZNY) & Yenten(YTN) & Koto & WAVI.

 See more details about yespower and yescrypt:
 http://www.openwall.com/yespower/